AllenLi0110/AllenLi0110/README.md

-## Hey There is always a better way. 🚀
+## Hey, there is always a better way. 🚀

 ### Introduction